 - Imposing specific conditions with which the student must comply to be allowed to continue his work placement(s) or other practical course units during the current academic year; - Discontinuation of the work placement(s) or other practical course unit(s) if the student's behaviour demonstrates incapacity to exercise the profession; the student has no right to a second examination opportunity.

-Subsequent enrolment for the work placement(s) or practical course units may be refused.
+Subsequent enrolment for the work placement(s) or practical course units may be - subsequent enrolment for the work placement(s) or practical course units may be refused.

-- § 3.
+§ 3.
 The student is entitled to a hearing before the decision is taken.
 The faculty Ombudsperson will be invited to attend.
-The student has the right to consult his file and may be assisted by legal counsel during the hearing. - § 4.
-The student may submit an appeal to the Chairman of the appeal board concerned within seven calendar days (deadline starting from the day after notification of the decision) in accordance with the conditions and procedure set out in Article 153. - § 5.
+The student has the right to consult his file and may be assisted by legal counsel during the hearing.

+§ 4.
+The student may submit an appeal to the Chairman of the appeal board concerned within seven calendar days (deadline starting from the day after notification of the decision) in accordance with the conditions and procedure set out in Article 153.

+§ 5.
 If the work placement commences before the start of the academic year for which the student has enrolled for the same, it shall only commence under the condition precedent of the student qualifying for (re-)enrolment for the course, and the units thereof, at the start of the academic year.